GIFT Portal Users

 Money is a frequent cause of marital disputes and breakups.
 This session will discuss money management in a Christian marriage based on biblical principles and the social teachings of the Church.

 Poor management of money is a silent killer of healthy marriages.
 Recognise the alarm bells and avoid the pitfalls about money that can affect a marriage.
 Learn to handle your money issues working as a couple with God’s help.
+This session is suitable for married couples and those about to get married.

 Producer-Presenter, CatholicSG Radio